-An injury occurring to any of the ligaments of the wrist is known as a wrist sprain while an injury to the tendon(s) is referred to as a wrist strain.
+An injury occurring to any of the ligaments of the wrist is known as a wrist sprain.
+While an injury to the tendon(s) is referred to as a wrist strain.

 These injuries can occur from a number of different ways but most commonly include falling onto an outstretched hand (FOOSH injury) or impact to the wrist from an object such as a ball in sports.

-The ligaments and/or tendons either are overstretched or torn leading to increased pain, swelling, bruising, instability, and loss of motion/strength.
+The ligaments either are overstretched or torn.
+This leads to increased pain, swelling, bruising, instability, and loss of motion/strength.

 It is often hard to tell if you have a wrist sprain vs strain.
 If your pain does not go away, you should seek out an appointment to get it evaluated.
 To learn more about the wrist, go to this Wrist Sprain Video

 To schedule a physical therapy appointment at one of the 12 JOI Rehab Centers, please call904-858-7045.

 If you think you might have a wrist sprain vs strain, you should find out which it is with a JOI Orthopedic Wrist and Hand Specialist.